hundun000/libgdx-IdlePizza/README.md

 - Area-change-button is on the right border.
 Now we change to ovens-area.

-- Some constuctions can swtich working-level by "+" / "-" button.
+- Some constructions can switch working-level by "+" / "-" button.
 Now we enable 1-level classical-pizza-oven and gain coins.

-- Upgrade other constuctions if your can afford its upgrade-cost.
-And constuction only work if your can afford its auto-work-cost.
+- Upgrade other constructions if your can afford its upgrade-cost.
+And construction only work if your can afford its auto-work-cost.

-### Assert thanks
+### Resources thanks

 Audio:
 https://opengameart.org/content/happy-bgm-100116